and the first in 12 years -- to reach the final clue

 In 66 previous hunts, the medallion always has been found.
 The latest it turned up was 5 p.m. on the final day of the 1984 hunt, nearly 18 hours after the final clue came out.

-Even before a foot of snow fell on much of the hunt area Tuesday and Wednesday, the clues this year kept hunters scratching their heads longer than usual.
-After Clue 10, Anibas said hunters still were noodling over Bruce Vento Nature Sanctuary, Battle Creek and Bald Eagle Lake, among other possible hiding sites.
+Even before a foot of snow fell on much of the hunt area Tuesday and Wednesday, the clues this year have kept hunters scratching their heads longer than usual.
+After Clue 10, Anibas said hunters still were noodling over Bruce Vento Nature Sanctuary, Battle Creek and Bald Eagle Lake among other possible hiding sites.

-“The clue writer this year did exactly what we expected him to do after a short hunt,” Anibas said.
-“If you look back to 2003, the clues were so vague, we never got to Como until Clue 11.”
+"The clue writer this year did exactly what we expected him to do after a short hunt," Anibas said.
+"If you look back to 2003, the clues were so vague we never got to Como until Clue 11."

 Here’s a list of other hunts that went down to the final clue, gleaned from the Anibas book, which is available at his website, www.wintercarnival.mysite.com .